lamalab-org/PolyMetriX/docs/api.md

-The installation and usage of the gettting the featurizers and dataset is described in the following sections.
+The installation and usage of the getting the featurizers and dataset is described in the following sections.

 # Installation
 The most recent code can be installed directly from GitHub with: